wrench-project/eduwrench/web/_pedagogic_modules/pdcc/include_multi_core_computing/task_dependencies.md

 For now, to keep things simple, let's assume that tasks take zero RAM and that they perform no I/O. Let's consider an example program that is used to analyze some dataset.
-It begins with a "start" task that does some preprocessing of the in-RAM dataset.
-Then, once the preprocessing is done, it needs to perform three things.
+It begins with a "start" task that does some pre-processing of the in-RAM dataset.
+Then, once the pre-processing is done, it needs to perform three things.
 Namely, it needs to produce some visualization, perform some analysis, and compute some statistics: